A revolutionary book on mindfulness that could be applied to every aspect of life.

 So what had happened?

-Well, according to Dr. Langer, the elderly patients were tapped into something called the placebo effect
+Well, according to Dr. Langer, the elderly patients were tapped into something called the placebo effect.

-She clarified: the stories we tell ourselves about who we are, go a long way to shape our reality.
 In other words, what we have learned to look for in a situation, determines mostly what we see.

-The Mindlessness effect.
+2) The Mindlessness effect.

-So, If we’re mindlessly going through the motions — living on autopilot, then It’s less likely that we’ll want to improve the quality of our lives.
+Langer explains, the mindlessness effect is being on autopilot.
+It’s where rules and routines governed what we do rather than guide what we do.
+For example, If we’re mindlessly going through the motions — living on autopilot, then It’s less likely that we’ll want to improve the quality of our lives.

-This behavioral pattern, says Langer, tends to create a lack of awareness and exposure to validate new information.
+“This behavioral pattern,” says Langer, “tends to create a lack of awareness and exposure to validate new information.”

-And as Rosabeth Kanter put it, “Mindless habitual behavior is the enemy of innovation.”
+And as Rosabeth Kanter points out, “Mindless habitual behavior is the enemy of innovation.”
+In other words, in a state of mindlessness: Innovation, creativity, and productivity rarely manifest.

-“Whether people become mindless over time,” writes Langer, or on initial exposure to information, —they unwittingly lock themselves into a single understanding of information.”
+“Whether people become mindless over time, says Langer, or on initial exposure to information, —they unwittingly lock themselves into a single understanding of information.”
+And so, we ignore information that runs counter, in order not to see things from different perspectives.

-Process Before Outcome Effect
+3) Process Before Outcome Effect

-The Mindfulness effect.
+4) The Mindfulness effect.

 - Creation of new categories.